C2SM/spack-c2sm/README.md

     $ spack info <package>

 Get a list of all possible building configuration available such as: version available, list of dependencies and variants.
-Variants are a key-feature of spack since it tells it which build configuration we want (i.e COSMO with target gpu or cpu).
+Variants are a key-feature of spack since it describes which build configuration we want (i.e COSMO with target gpu or cpu).

-Third step, you want to check how your package will be installed (i.e the spec of you package and its dependencies) before actually installing.
+Third step, you want to check how your package will be installed (i.e the spec of you package and its dependencies) before actually installing it.

 ### Spack spec